Quảng Ngãi province: Demography

-They are further subdivided into nine commune-level towns (or townlets), 166 communes, and nine wards.

 Economy

+The economy of the province has historically relied on agriculture and fishing, and in later years has seen industrialization with the application of trade rules.
+The economy of Quang Ngai and surrounding regions is designated for the development of heavy industries; in particular, trade-oriented export and special economic rules apply to parts of the province.
+The Dung Quất Economic Zone located within the province has a separate visa regime for foreigners seeking to work within the country.

+Industrial output within the province has seen growth rates of 15–20% annually, far outstripping most other regions in central Vietnam.
+The Dung Quất Economic Zone is recognized as one of five key coastal sites for economic growth in Vietnam, and has seen Japanese foreign direct investments.

-Quảng Ngãi's GDP per capita was 7.82 million VND in 2007, making it the second poorest province in the South Central Coast (after Ninh Thuận), due to weaknesses in all major sectors of the economy (agriculture, industry, services).
-However, Quảng Ngãi's economy has been booming since then, due to a spectacular increase in industrial GDP from the Dung Quat Economic Zone.
+Quảng Ngãi's GDP per capita was 7.82 million VND in 2007, making it the second poorest province in the South Central Coast (after Ninh Thuận).
+Quảng Ngãi's economy has been booming since then, due to an increase in industrial GDP from the Dung Quat Economic Zone.
 It grew by 21% in 2009, increasing GDP per capita to 15.2 million VND, higher than that of its neighbours, Quảng Nam and Bình Định provinces.
 Exports increased from 31 million US$ in 2005 to 182 million in 2009.

-The number of employed people increased from 571,400 in 2000 to 704,700, despite a significant decline agricultural and fishing employment.
+The number of employed people increased from 571,400 in 2000 to 704,700, while there is a decline in agricultural and fishing employment.
 The booming industrial sector created 63,200 jobs in the period and employs 99,200 as of 2007.
-Despite lacking behind the industrial sector in terms of value-added, the service sector employed 180,500 people in 2007 compared to 57,900 in 2000.
+While lacking behind the industrial sector in terms of value-added, the service sector employed 180,500 people in 2007 compared to 57,900 in 2000.